josdejong/mathjs/docs/configuration.md

 // create an instance of math.js with bignumber configuration var bigmath = math.create({
-  number: 'bignumber',  // Choose 'number' (default) or 'bignumber'
+  number: 'bignumber',  // Choose 'number' (default), 'bignumber', or 'fraction'
   precision: 32         // 64 by default, only applicable for BigNumbers });